velopaymentsapi/velo-node/docs/PayeesApi.md

   'email': bob@example.com, // String | Email address
   'displayName': Bob Smith, // String | The display name of the payees.
   'remoteId': remoteId123, // String | The remote id of the payees.
-  'payeeType': new VeloPayments.PayeeType(), // PayeeType | The onboarded status of the payees.
+  'payeeType': new VeloPayments.PayeeType2(), // PayeeType2 | The onboarded status of the payees.
   'payeeCountry': US, // String | The country of the payee - 2 letter ISO 3166-1 country code (upper case) 'page': 1, // Number | Page number.
 Default is 1.
   'pageSize': 25, // Number | Page size.
 Default is 25.
 Max allowable is 100.